 Channel apps

-This topic describes channels in the Optimizely Connect Platform (OCP), which enable delivering content through any third-party provider from the campaigns feature in the Optimizely Data Platform (ODP) App.
+In Optimizely Connect Platform (OCP), channels enable you to deliver content from the Activation feature in Optimizely Data Platform (ODP) through any third-party provider.

 - Check if the channel is ready to use.
-For example, to ensure credentials are configured before attempting to send.
+For example, ensure the app user has configured their credentials before you attempt to send touchpoints through the channel.

-- (Optionally) Dynamically determine the target (customer identifier fields such as email address) for a piece of content.
-If this information is statically known ahead of time, it should be provided in the
+- (Optional) Dynamically determine the target (customer identifier fields such as email address) for a piece of content.
+If this information is statically known ahead of time, provide it in the

 app.yml

-file instead. - validate the content settings and template.
+file instead. - Validate the content settings and template.
 This may happen at any time and is not strictly associated with the lifecycle of the content itself.
-Error messages and toasts can be provided to the user when they attempt to launch the campaign.
+You can provide error messages and toast notifications to the user when they attempt to launch the campaign.

-- (Optionally) prepare for a campaign run, allowing any setup required by a third party to deliver a set of content.
-If this step is not needed, the method can be left unimplemented and turned off via
+- (Optional) Prepare for a campaign run, allowing any setup required by a third party to deliver a set of content.
+If you do not need this step, you can leave the method unimplemented and turned off in the

 app.yml

-. - deliver content to batches of recipients with substitutions.
-During a campaign run, the target identifier and substitutions are provided in batches of 100 to be delivered to the user via the channel.
+. - Deliver content to batches of recipients with substitutions.
+During a campaign run, the target identifier and substitutions are provided in batches of 100 and delivered to the user through the channel.

 In addition to implementing the channel interface, a channel app must also have: